• Skip to primary navigation

 These sisters installed FloorPops peel and stick tile in a kitchen.

-When I posted a video of our peel and stick tile installation on TikTok, many people asked about the durability of FloorPops, especially in a kitchen.
+It wouldn’t be a proper FloorPops review if I didn’t answer the question of whether these tiles are durable.
+(When I posted a video of our peel and stick tile installation on TikTok, many people asked about the durability of FloorPops, especially in a kitchen.)

 This 1950s kitchen makeover features FloorPops peel and stick tile.